The 58th ESReDA Seminar on

 About Alkmaar and Petten

 In the Netherlands EC JRC is located the Province of North Holland near small town Petten with about two thousands inhabitants.
 The seminar will be hosted in the nearby city Alkmaar 40 km north from Amsterdam.
-For more information about area, here are two links: JRC and Alkmaar Wiki.
+For more information about area see e.g. at Alkmaar Wiki.
 There are many hotels in Alkmaar.
-More information will be provided in early 2020 regarding the suggested hotels where you can book your stay.
+More information will be provided in early 2021 regarding the suggested hotels where you can book your stay.

 About European Safety, Reliability & Data Association (ESReDA)